aptech/docs/docs/aggregate.rst

     :param fast: Optional, specifies fast computation that does not check for missing values.
 Set to 1 to use fast method.
     :type fast: scalar

-    :return x_agg: the input aggregated by the group id, using the specified method.
+    :return x_agg: The input aggregated by the group id, using the specified method.
     :rtype x_agg: NGROUPSxK matrix

 Examples